christian-wolf-eks/ls-sign/content/individual-files.rst

 Instead, an encoded version is defined in :ref:`hashes-in-xml`.

 Each line represents a single file.
-The line starts with the hash value, two spaces and the relative file name in the ZIP file.
+The line starts with the hash value, two spaces and the relative file name within the zipped file.
 The line termination is a single newline char (``\n``).
 Comments, empty lines, or carriage return chars (``\r``) are not allowed in the string.
 The string must end in a new line char (``\n``) after the last entry.